Student Events and Contests

 The theme for the 2019 contests is “Commitment to Community” – a fitting subject, since the Grand Marshal and Deputy Grand Marshal are Irish-Americans who were born and raised in Newark and have exhibited a lifelong commitment to the City:

 + Grand Marshal Sean O’Neill was born in the Ironbound section of Newark, raised in St. Benedict’s Parish, twice elected President of the Ironbound Irish American Association, and is now the Chief Engineer at the Panasonic Building.

 + Deputy Grand Marshal Kathleen M. Conlon was born at St. Michael’s Hospital, raised in Vailsburg’s Sacred Heart Parish, and began her career at then-College Hospital in Newark.
 She now works closely with New Jersey fire services, especially the busy Newark firefighters, to advocate for their safety.

 Students in elementary schools are invited to participate in an art contest while high school students can participate in an essay contest on the life of Saint Patrick.

 Byrne said that the contests are a natural extension of the Committee’s mission to honor Saint Patrick in a very public way by parading in the state’s largest City.
 The contests are open to every student attending Catholic schools in the Archdiocese and are facilitated by the faculty of each participating school.

-Prizes include cash prizes, the opportunity for winners to lead their schools’ contingent in the Parade and publication of winners’ work in the Parade Committee’s Souvenir Journal.
+Awards include cash prizes, the opportunity for winners to lead their school’s contingent in the Saint Patrick’s Day Parade, and publication of winners’ works in the Parade Committee’s annual Souvenir Journal.